Unified Payments Reviews & Complaints

 Higher-Than-Average Pricing

 Overall, these terms are more expensive than industry averages.
 A multi-year contract with automatic renewal and a built-in equipment lease is basically an average deal, but the addition of a $750 early termination fee makes the company’s contract unfavorable by our standards.
 Unified’s per-transaction pricing of interchange plus 0.30% isn’t bad for the industry, but other providers can offer similar pricing without long-term commitments or large recurring fees.
 There aren’t many merchant complaints that describe dissatisfaction with Unified Payments’ pricing, but the hard numbers have lowered the company’s rating in this category to a “D.” Merchants are more likely to see savings with a top budget merchant account provider.
-We also encourage merchants to check out our list of the providers of the best merchant accounts.
+We also encourage merchants to check out our list of the best merchant accounts.

 Unified Payments ecommerce solutions